God, Man and Jesus

 This is the true way that God behaves and acts toward us.
 After we choose how we think and act with respect to God, God respects our choices.
 These choices do result in consequences from God - both good and bad.
 When we seek to be like God in his most essential values-based motivation, we have relationship with him.
 When we diverge from this, relationship with him is cut off.

 We also should follow Jesus' example of responding to people.
-We should not be baited by people disrespecting us because we also know who we are - made in the image of God and loved by him.
+We should not be baited by people disrespecting us because we also know who we are - we are made in the image of God and loved by him.

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 Philippians 2:5-7 ESV